sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 This nested structure showcases the deep unity underlying these seemingly different mathematical contexts, revealing how the same fundamental principle manifests at increasingly abstract levels.

-## The First Level: Multiple Variables
+## The First Level - Multiple Variables

 The beauty of inequalities becomes even more apparent when we see how naturally they extend to higher dimensions.